 In the present study, the activity of two fractions of Hemiscorpius lepturus venom was investigated in vitro.
 In the first step, the effects of cytotoxicity fractions 2 and 4 (F2 and F4) purified from scorpion venom were measured.
 Thus, the cells were treated with different concentrations of F2 and F4 (0-50 µg/ml) for 24 hours.
 In the second step, the process of cell death was evaluated through the Real Time PCR technique to check the expression level of the genes involved in the apoptosis process.
 In the gene expression measurement phase, cancer cells were treated with two concentrations of F2 and F4 for 24 hours.
 The results of the present study showed that increasing the concentration of the purified fractions is associated with a significant decrease in the percentage of cell viability (p<0.05) and it was reported that F2 at a concentration of 20.41 µg/ml and F4 at a concentration of 20/µg/ml 37.54 ml caused the death of 50% of the cells.
 The results related to gene expression showed that increasing the concentration of both fractions was associated with a significant increase in the expression of Bax and cytochrome c genes, while the expression of Bcl-2 gene was decreased (p<0.05).
 In general, it seems that the cytotoxic effect of two fractions obtained from scorpion venom is related to their apoptosis induction effect through the mitochondrial pathway.
 Therefore, H. lepturus scorpion venom may be an interesting natural extract for further research in liver cancer treatment strategies.

 Keywords: Scorpion venom, Hemiscorpius lepturus, Viability, Apoptosis, Gene expression

-*Corresponding author E-mail: setayeshmehr@uoz.ac.ir
+*E-mail address: setayeshmehr@uoz.ac.ir

 Department of Biology, Faculty of Sciences, University of Zabol, Zabol, Iran